HomeTop HeadlinesFox News Host Turns on Trump Policies

 The contentious issue of sanctuary cities, where local authorities resist cooperating with federal immigration enforcement, was also addressed.
 Hannity’s guest on Tuesday evening, Senator Lindsey Graham, expressed his strong disapproval of sanctuary policies, stating, “You can never have law and order with sanctuary city policies.”
 Graham also revealed he is collaborating with President Trump on legislation to terminate such policies nationwide.

 Hannity, who joined Fox News in 1996 and launched his solo primetime show in 2009, highlighted the Democratic rhetoric conservatives blame for inciting violence against federal agents.
 Governor Walz faced severe backlash in May 2025 for referring to ICE as “Donald Trump’s modern-day Gestapo” during a University of Minnesota Law School commencement speech.
-The Department of Homeland Security (DHS) has claimed such language has led to a significant increase in assaults on ICE officers.
+The Department of Homeland Security (DHS) has claimed that such language has led to a significant increase in assaults on ICE officers.

 Meanwhile, Mayor Frey was addressing the U.S. Conference of Mayors in Washington, D.C., calling for an end to what he termed as ICE’s “unlawful tactics.”